Ruff (clothing)

-A ruff is an item of clothing worn in Western, Central, and Northern Europe and Spanish America from the mid-16th century to the mid-17th century.
+A ruff was an item of clothing worn in Western, Central and Northern Europe, as well as Spanish America, from the mid-16th century to the mid-17th century.
 The round and flat variation is often called a millstone collar after its resemblance to millstones for grinding grain.

 History

 The ruff, which was worn by men, women and children, evolved from the small fabric ruffle at the neck of the shirt or chemise.
 Ruffs served as changeable pieces of cloth that could themselves be laundered separately while keeping the wearer's doublet or gown from becoming soiled at the neckline.
 The stiffness of the garment forced upright posture, and their impracticality led them to become a symbol of wealth and status.

 Ruffs were primarily made from linen cambric, stiffened with starch imported from the Low Countries.
-Later ruffs were sometimes made entirely from lace, an expensive embellishment developed in the early sixteenth century.
+Later ruffs were sometimes made entirely from lace, an expensive embellishment that developed in the early sixteenth century.

 The size of the ruff increased as the century went on.
 "Ten yards is enough for the ruffs of the neck and hand" for a New Year's gift made by her ladies for Elizabeth I of England in 1565, but the adoption of starch allowed ruffs to be made wider without losing their shape.
 Later ruffs were separate garments that could be washed, starched, and set into elaborate figure-of-eight folds by the use of heated, cone-shaped goffering irons.
 At their most extreme, "cartwheel ruffs" were a foot or more wide; these cartwheel ruffs required a wire frame called a supportasse or underpropper to hold them at the fashionable angle.

 By the start of the seventeenth century, ruffs were falling out of fashion in Western Europe, in favour of wing collars and falling bands.
-The fashion lingered longer in the Dutch Republic, where ruffs can be seen in portraits well into the seventeenth century, and farther east.
+The fashion lingered longer in the Dutch Republic, where ruffs can be seen in portraits well into the seventeenth century, as well as in other places.
 The ruff remained part of the ceremonial dress of city councillors (Senatoren) in the cities of the Hanseatic league and of Lutheran clergy in Denmark, Norway, the Faroe Islands, Iceland, and Greenland.